jtrauntvein/cross-platform-build/README.md

 * action (function, required): Specifies the function that will be called to "build" this target.
 This function can be declared as async or it can return a promise.
 The target is not considered "built" until the promise is accepted.

-* options (object, optional): Specifies an options argument that is created by the module when the task is being executed within a sub-project.
+* options (object, required): Specifies an options argument that is created by the module when the task is being executed within a sub-project.
+An options object will be passed as the first parameter of the entry-point of a makefile.js module.
+At minimum, this object should be passed.
 The properties of this object include the following:
    * target_prefix (string): Specifies the name of the sub-project
    * target_path (string): Specifies the path to the sub-project directory
    * other application defined properties